Relative Phase Equivariant Deep Neural Systems for Physical Layer Communications: Methods

 \paragraph{Increased kernel size.} The depthwise separable convolutions in DeepRx each had a kernel size of $3\times 3$ with increasing amounts of dilation.
 One of the design concepts of the ConvNeXt architecture was to perform fewer convolutions but increase the size of the kernel, that is, one $7\times 7$ instead of three $3\times 3$.
 In a similar vein, we opt for a $5\times 9$ filter, where $5$ corresponds to the number of subcarriers and $9$ to the number of OFDM symbols.
 The number of subcarriers is often much smaller than the number of symbols, hence why we decided on an imbalanced kernel.
 We found that this change also allowed us to reduce the amount of dilation.

 The previous changes have no bearing on the equivariance operators.
 The equivariant components can be added to the architecture with some small changes.
 First, the projection layer is added at the beginning of the network.
 The network is positioned after the DFT module to extract the OFDM symbols, but the projection layer could also be applied before because of the linearity of the DFT.
 An important factor to note is that the input to DeepRx does not consist only of the signal.
 Both the pilot pattern and the least-squares estimates are included, as well, to improve convergence.
-These must be appropriately managed to ensure that the network remains equivariant.
+These additional inputs must be managed appropriately to ensure that the network remains equivariant.
+Lifting the signal would consist of copying the signal $n$ times, where $n$ is the number of group elements, and rotating each by its corresponding root of unity.
+Naively copying and rotating the pilot patterns and least-squares estimates could cause problems.
 However, since the least-squares estimate is no more than a complex division of the received symbol by the pilot symbol, the neural network input remains valid if we multiply the least-squares estimate by the corresponding root of unity while leaving the pilot pattern unchanged.
 This is equivalent to rotating the input and then recomputing the least-squares estimates.
 We do not rotate the ground-truth pilot pattern, as these are predefined and should be independent of the initial phase of the signal.

+For each of the $n$ rotations of the group $C_n$ that we include, we concatenate the rotated signal, the pilot pattern, and the rotated least-squares estimate.
+We then performed an element-wise linear transformation to lift each input to a higher-dimensional space.
+Afterward, as previously shown, the neural network operates on the semidirect product of $\mathbb{R}^{2} \rtimes C_n$.
+Practically, this means that the input is now a batch of 3D elements.
+The three dimensions are the subcarriers, OFDM symbols, and group elements, respectively.
+By elementwise, we mean that we apply the same weights for every subcarrier, OFDM symbol, and cyclic group element.